opengeospatial/OGC-Web-API-Guidelines/README.md

 [Follow the discussion on GitHub Issue 7 ](https://github.com/opengeospatial/OGC-Web-API-Guidelines/issues/7)

-It doesn’t matter if you use Singular or Plural for your nouns to build the path.
-But, don’t mix!
+It doesn’t matter if you use singular or plural for your nouns to build the path but, don’t mix them!

 Use concrete names to build the path